simpleaswater/rfcs/README.md

 The process is pretty simple.
 Choose what you really want to do for the community:

-1. Propose a new thread/topic/tutorial you believe can help the community
+1. **Propose a new thread/topic/tutorial:** Do you believe that you can help the community by proposing a new topic that can benefit us all?
+Then propose a new RFC [here](https://github.com/simpleaswater/rfcs/issues/new/choose).
   OR
-2. Vote for one of the current proposals with any suggestions or helping hand
+2. **Vote for a current proposal:** Do you see a proposal already made for your wishlist?
+In that case, we request you to upvote the RFC with a 👍 reaction.
+You can also add a comment in respective RFCs for any suggestions or volunteering.

 RFCs are maintained by [@0zAND1z](https://github.com/0zAND1z)